-During February 1997, the Company made a contingent grant of options to purchase Class A Common Stock to certain executive officers and non-employee directors of the Company, subject, among other things, to the Company obtaining shareholder approval to increase the number of shares of Class A Common Stock that it is authorized to issue.
+Stock Option Plan of options to purchase Class A Common Stock to certain executive officers and non-employee directors of the Company, subject, among other things, to the Company obtaining shareholder approval to increase the number of shares of Class A Common Stock that it is authorized to issue.
 The approved contingent options include 25,000 options to each of Mr. Fisher, Mr. Schneider and Mr. Page with an exercise price of \$7.50 per share, such options to vest in 25% increments for each year that the optionee participates in at least 50% of Board meetings.
-The contingent grant of 100,000 options at an exercise price of \$7.00 per share to each of Mr. Lowber and Ms. Tindall was also approved.
-Mr. Lowber's options vest ratably over a three-year period beginning in December 1999 and Ms. Tindall's options vest ratably over a three-year period beginning in June 1999.
+The contingent grant of 100,000 options at an exercise price of \$7.00 per share to each of Mr. Lowber, Mr. Behnke and Ms. Tindall was also approved.
+Mr. Lowber's options vest ratably over a three-year period beginning in December 1999, Mr. Behnke's options vest ratably over a three-year period beginning in January 2000 and Ms. Tindall's options vest ratably over a three-year period beginning in January 1999.